artifactNU/AzureScripts/README.md

 # Scripts for Azure Automation
 This project is designed as a learning platform to enhance skills in both PowerShell and bash scripting.
-The scripts provided here are carefully crafted to showcase real-world scenarios, empowering you to manage Azure resources efficiently and confidently.
+The scripts provided here are carefully crafted to showcase real-world scenarios, empowering you to manage Azure resources efficiently.

 ### Prerequisites:
 You need an active Azure account with the required permissions.